LCS2-IIITD/ACL-FFLM/README.md

 The train, validation and test datasets are all stored in the same file with the filename   ```[#CLASSES]_[#TRAIN_SET_SIZE]_[#VAL_SET_SIZE]_[#TEST_SET_SIZE]_dataset.json``` like ```108_800_100_200_dataset.json```.

-Now fix the same parameters in the seq
+### Running the model
-To run the model -
+Now fix the same parameters in the seq_classification.py file To run the model -

 ```bash